lawsonro3/shell_scripts/OF-2.4.x-install/README.md

 # How to use
-1. Download these two files into your OpenFOAM directory, e.g. ~/OpenFOAM
+1. This script installs OF and SOWFA in your ~/OpenFOAM directory.
+This directory must exist.
 2. Run the install script `source OF-2.4.x-eagle-install.sh`
 3. Once the install is complete, run `foamInstallationTest` to make sure the instillation was successful